Find a therapist for narcissism and explore effective therapies to foster self-awareness and improve relationships with help from Circles.

 Therapy can help individuals get in touch with their emotions and uncover life events and past experiences that have caused and/or exacerbated narcissistic behavior patterns.
 Using therapeutic techniques such as psychoanalysis, EMDR, or DBT approaches encourage patients to work through trauma and negative limiting beliefs to re-write the narrative and build a consistent self-image.
 Read more here.

 There are challenges that therapists face when working with individuals with NPD including a resistance to change, a lack of insight into behavior issues and the impact they have on relationships and hypersensitivity to any feedback that the therapist may have.
 Narcissists are very sensitive to critique and can easily become defensive and use this as an excuse to discontinue treatment.
+A seasoned therapist for narcissism will know how to gently navigate these challenges while maintaining the therapeutic alliance.

 It depends on the family dynamic and the individual undergoing treatment.
 In general, it is important for patients to have a support system, but this may be challenging if family members are also narcissistic or dysfunctional.
 Ultimately, it is the patient’s decision to include family members in treatment.